 25 The FASP was introduced in the 2001/02 academic year to ensure that no qualified students are denied access to self-financing post-secondary education because of lack of means.
 The FASP is a means-tested scheme which provides financial assistance to eligible full-time students aged 25 or below pursuing accredited, self-financing post-secondary education programmes which lead to a qualification at or above the levels of associate degree, higher diploma and/or professional diploma.
 Financial assistance was provided in the form of grant or loan from the 2001/02 to 2005/06 academic years.
-Starting from the 2006/07 academic year, FASP loan for tuition fees is no longer provided but FASP grant covering tuition fees (subject to a ceiling of \$56,560 for the 2006/07 academic year) and academic expenses (up to \$3,000) is provided.
-With the removal of FASP loan with effect from the 2006/07 academic year, loan payment estimates for 2006-07 and 2007-08 are for late applications of the 2005/06 academic year or those applications whose loan offers in/prior to the 2005-06 academic year have been revised or reviewed.
+Starting from the 2006/07 academic year, FASP loan for tuition fees is no longer provided but FASP grant covering tuition fees (subject to a ceiling of \$57,520 for the 2007/08 academic year) and academic expenses (up to \$3,050) are provided.
+With the removal of FASP loan with effect from the 2006/07 academic year, loan payment estimates for 2007-08 are for late applications of the 2005/06 academic year or those applications whose loan offers in/prior to the 2005-06 academic year have been revised or reviewed.